Eremophila praecox: Taxonomy and naming

 This species was first formally described by Robert Chinnock in 2007 and the description was published in Eremophila and Allied Genera: A Monograph of the Plant Family Myoporaceae.
 The specific epithet (praecox) is a Latin word meaning "too early ripe", "premature" or "precocious", referring to the anthers which protrude from the flower buds.

 Distribution and habitat

-Eremophila praecox occurs near Widgemooltha, Coolgardie and Kalgoorlie in the Coolgardie biogeographic regions of Western Australia and as scattered individuals in the western part of the Eyre Peninsula in South Australia.
+Eremophila praecox occurs near Widgiemooltha, Coolgardie and Kalgoorlie in the Coolgardie biogeographic regions of Western Australia and as scattered individuals in the western part of the Eyre Peninsula in South Australia.
 It grows in red-brown sandy loam with other eremophila species.

 Conservation

 E. praecox is classified as "Priority One" by the Western Australian Government Department of Parks and Wildlife, meaning that it is known from only one or a few locations which are potentially at risk.

 Use in horticulture

 This eremophila is a dainty shrub with delicate blue to purple flowers.
 It can be propagated from cuttings or by grafting onto Myoporum rootstock and grown in a wide range of soil types, including clay.
 A hardy shrub, it is both frost and drought tolerant, requiring only the occasional watering during a long drought.